namgengr/Cpp/README.md

-The repository contains various Qt and C++ tutorials and sample projects
+The repository contains various Qt C++ tutorials and sample projects